ThaisBee/Undergraduate-Research/Readme.md

 This code was done during an undergraduated research "Comparing different methods of position reconstruction considering 1D readout of GEM detectors"

-The main code is "Set_Parameters_Plot".
+The main code is "run.py".
 If you prefer you can use the Jupyter version, which shows the documentation of the project.

 For more detailed information about this project, read the article: